Panciz/crytpocloud/README.md

 ### Server

-- Use directory information to store the file.
-At the moment the users can overwrite the files each other!
 - Use database to store files and log file activity.
 This can be done by implement a different
 - provide the user the possibility to receive a list of existing file.
 - Allows server port and listen address configuration